- Created by Ross Hendrick, last modified by Carol Teskey on May 31, 2023

 - We don't frown on people taking time off, but rather encourage people to take care of themselves and others by having some time away.

-- In addition, we encourage all team members to take time off for holidays they observe.
+- In addition, we encourage all employees to take time off for holidays they observe.
 Camunda embraces asynchronous communications, so calls can be recorded and watched later.
 No one should ever be expected to attend calls on days they are not working or on official public holidays.
 For a listing of official holidays by country, please see the predefined holidays in your bob time off calendar.

 - Not taking vacation can be viewed as a weakness and people shouldn't boast about it.
 The company must be able to go for long periods without you.
 We don't want to lose you permanently by burning yourself out by not taking regular vacations.
 We care and encourage you to take the time off that you need.
 Ensuring your documentation in the handbook is up to date enables your team to help out whilst you’re on leave, additionally it fosters our asynchronous working environment.